Pacific Coast Holidays

 Separated from Auckland by the broad Firth of Thames, the verdant Coromandel comprises a forested backbone of mountains separating the precipitous west coast from the coves and white sand beaches of the east.
 One of the highlights of the Pacific Coast Highway, this is a very scenic area that deserves exploration.

 Fringing both shores of the sparsely inhabited peninsula are endless pohutakawa trees whose rich red blooms are a stunning feature of the landscape between October and December.
 The area is steeped in gold-mining history, vividly brought to life in the Thames Gold Mine and Stamper Battery.
-The sleepy town of Coromandel, also a former gold mining centre, offers a scenic narrow-gauge rail trip up into the hills and is the jumping off point for one of New Zealand’s most beautiful coastal paths, the 57km Coromandel Walkway.
+The sleepy town of Coromandel, also a former gold mining centre, offers a scenic narrow-gauge rail trip up into the hills and is the starting point for one of New Zealand’s most beautiful coastal paths, the 57km Coromandel Walkway.

 Over on the eastern side, beautiful Mercury Bay and the town of Whitianga are a great base to explore the region and offer diverse experiences such as bone carving, snorkelling in Cathedral Cove and a natural ‘sauna’ on Hot Water Beach, where hot springs emerge below the sand.
 South of here are the twin resorts of Tairua and Pauanui.